 Not much has changed apart from the level required to purchase the Tome of Polymorph: Rabbit (now level 60).

-There are two pets that can be purchased with 100 Noblegarden Chocolates or random drop from a Brightly Coloured Egg.
+Three pets can be purchased with Noblegarden Chocolates or as a random drop from looting a Brightly Coloured Egg.

 Swift Springstrider – the Epic Ground Mount for 2012.
 Sold by Noblegarden Merchants (Horde) and Noblegarden Vendors (Alliance) for 500 Noblegarden Chocolates, as well as a rare drop from Brightly Coloured Eggs.